 And please, don't be afraid to feel your own grief, to yearn, to mourn, if that's what you need to do.
 Even years later, a good cry is a beautiful thing.

 And if you haven't read that article yet, do read it.
 Print it out.
-And if it touches you, write her a letter and say thanks.
+Go back and look at her other writings in the year after her mother passed away in 2009.
+Reading her articles and essays made me feel not so alone and not so crazy during a year when I was wont to feel both.
+And if she touches you, write her a letter and say thanks.
 That's what I'm going to do tonight, I think.